nomicos/googletest/googletest/docs/primer.md

 When invoked, the `RUN_ALL_TESTS()` macro:

-1. Saves the state of all googletest flags
+*   Saves the state of all googletest flags.

 *   Creates a test fixture object for the first test.